steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 }
 ```

 Then I create a `MLMultiArray` and fill it with the input data.
 To do so I had to port over the `encode()` logic from earlier.
-Unfortunately the CoreML API requires quite a few type conversions.
+The Swift API for CoreML is janky, hence all the type conversions.

 ```swift{5-20}
 import CoreML